shtarek2606/udacity-second-project/README.txt

-this repo subjects the second udacity project
+this repo contains material of the second udacity project